 In your view, what part do DJs play in shaping shared memories and collective emotion?

 A DJ is basically managing tension and release in real time.
-You are shaping how a room feels minute by minute.
-In the right context, that becomes a shared memory.
-It comes from how everything connects: the sound, the space, and the people.
-You cannot force it, and you can guide it.
+You’re not just selecting tracks; you’re shaping how a room feels, minute by minute.
+And in the right context, that becomes a shared memory.

 Is there a contribution you have made that feels meaningful to you, regardless of recognition?